Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 A Thunderstorm Closed the Hakone Cable Car During My 2018 Visit

-Staying in Hakone Overnight: Second Try at Seeing Mt.
-Fuji (2025)
+Staying Overnight in Hakone for a Second Chance at Mt.
+Fuji

-I stayed just steps from the station at the cozy Yumoto Station Hotel MIRAHAKONE—perfect for a solo traveler like me.
-For those looking to relax, I recommend one of Hakone’s famous onsen hotels.
+I stayed just steps from the station at the cozy Yumoto Station Hotel MIRAHAKONE, which was a great fit for a solo traveler like me.
+Travelers hoping for a more relaxing Hakone experience may prefer one of the area’s many onsen hotels instead.

 On Board the Hakone Limited Express Romance Car